Skip to main content

 Please note that if you are selecting an existing project, the Figma design language dropdown will only contain languages your project actually has.

-Then set the default platform for the newly created keys (this applies to the key names this Figma plugin will generate for Lokalise).
-If your project has branching enabled, also choose a branch to use.
-Finally, you can enable Sync text formatting.
-If this option is enabled and the text contains words with additional styling, the plugin will synchronize it properly.
+• If needed, enable Sync text formatting.
+If this option is on and the text contains words with additional styling, the plugin will synchronize it properly.
 For example, if you have a text "Welcome to the app" (note that the word "app" is bold), the corresponding translation value on Lokalise will be Welcome to the <b>app</b>.

-To use variables in the pattern, prefix them with [%.
-You can enter any text for the pattern use the following objects:
+To use variables in your pattern, prefix them with [%.You can mix variables with any additional text.

-• Element name
+Element name

-• [%ElementName] — camel case
+• [%ElementName] — CamelCase

-• Page name
+Page name

 • [%Page_name]